Avudaiappansa25/BuisnessOnBot-Task/README.md

-# Business On Bot - Backend Task
----

-- This project is a REST service that can fetch bank details, using the data given in the API’s query parameters.
-- It is developed using NodeJS, ExpressJS, MongoDB Atlas
-- It has three API endpoints
+This project is a backend REST service that provides bank details by using the data provided in the API's query parameters.
+It has been developed using NodeJS, ExpressJS, and MongoDB Atlas.
+There are three API endpoints that are available in this service.

-    1. POST *api/import-csv*
-        - Uploads data of CSV file into MongoDB
+The first API endpoint is POST api/import-csv.
+This endpoint allows users to upload the data of a CSV file into MongoDB.
-    2. GET *api/search* (params -> q=*City Name*, limit=*To Limit the number of output*, offset=*To skip offset number of values*)
-        - Search API to return possible matches across all columns and all rows, ordered by IFSC code (ascending order) with limit and offset.

-    3. GET *api/branch* (params -> q=*City Name*, limit=*To Limit the number of output*, offset=*To skip offset number of values*)
-        -  Branch API to return possible matches based on the branch name ordered by IFSC code (descending order) with limit and offset

-# Output Screenshots
----

-## Case 1

-Search API to return possible matches across all columns and all rows, ordered by IFSC code (ascending order) with limit and offset.

-Request URL  - /api/search?q=Mumbai&limit=2&offset=1

-## Case 2

-Branch API to return possible matches based on the branch name ordered by IFSC code (descending order) with limit and offset

-Request URL  - /api/branch?q=LONI&limit=1&offset=1

-Request URL - /api/branch?q=LONI&limit=1&offset=0
+The second API endpoint is GET api/search.
+This endpoint is used to search for bank details by city name, and it allows users to set a limit and offset for the number of results returned.
+The results are ordered by IFSC code in ascending order.

+The third API endpoint is GET api/branch.
+This endpoint also searches for bank details by city name, and it allows users to set a limit and offset for the number of results returned.
+The results are ordered by IFSC code in descending order based on the branch name.

+Overall, this service provides a simple and efficient way to retrieve bank details by using various search parameters.